mamba-org/mamba/docs/source/usage/specs.rst

 Other Specs
 -----------
-The :cpp:type:`GlobSpec <mamba::specs::GlobSpec>` is used to match glob expressions on strings.
+The |GlobSpec| is used to match glob expressions on strings.
 The only wildcard currently supported is ``*`` which stands for any string (0 or more characters).
-The glob spec is used as the basis for the :cpp:type:`MatchSpec <mamba::specs::MatchSpec>` package name and build string.
+The glob spec is used as the basis for the |MatchSpec| package name and build string.

 .. code:: python